-The Harry S. Truman National Historic Site is comprised of the Truman and Noland homes in Independence, Missouri, and the Truman Farm Home in Grandview, Missouri.
-The homes are kept by the National Park Service as historic museums preserving the life and legacy of the 33rd president.
+The Harry S Truman National Historic Site comprises the Truman and Noland homes in Independence, Missouri, and the Truman Farm Home in Grandview, Missouri.
+The homes are utilized by the National Park Service as historic museums preserving the life and legacy of our 33rd President.

-The National Park Service requested that BVH Architects conduct an evaluation of the current environmental conditions within the Truman Farm Home and Truman Home, and to develop alternatives and recommendations for new systems to meet the environmental control goals for each structure.
-Because the Truman Home possesses original architectural materials, finishes and contents of the family home, interior environmental conditions must meet minimum museum collection storage standards.
-Architects developed plans to restore interior plaster and finish materials which have deteriorated over the years due to inadequate HVAC systems.
+Over the past 20 years BVH Architecture has been involved in many projects at the historic site.
+At the Truman Home and Farm, the National Park Service requested that BVH Architects conduct an evaluation of the current environmental conditions within the structures and to develop alternatives and recommendations for new systems to meet environmental control needs for each structure and the collections they hold.
+Because the Truman Home possesses original architectural materials, finishes and contents of the family home, interior environmental conditions were required to meet very strict museum collection storage standards.
+BVH developed plans to upgrade HVAC, fire protection systems as well as restore interior plaster and finish materials which had deteriorated over the years due to inadequate HVAC systems.
+The ultimate goal for this effort was to identify HVAC systems to aid in the preservation of the buildings and their contents for the benefit of visitors.
 Special attention was given to minimize the impact of the new equipment on the historic fabric of both properties.
-The ultimate goal for this effort was to identify HVAC systems to aid in the preservation of the buildings and their contents for the benefit of visitors.

-Due to its significant role in the life and career of Harry S. Truman, the Noland House is an important part of the Truman National Historic Site.
-A team of preservationists led by BVH Architects conducted a thorough investigation, documentation, and rehabilitation of the property.
-These efforts were initiated through the completion of a Historic Structure Report (HSR) for the Noland House.
-This in-depth report documents the history of the house, assesses its existing conditions, and develops treatment recommendations.
+Due to its significant role in the life and career of Harry S Truman, the Noland House is an important part of the Truman National Historic Site.
+For this site, the BVH team of preservation professionals led a thorough investigation, documentation, and rehabilitation of the property into a visitor contact station for the Truman Home located across the street.
+The rehabilitation of the Noland House was initiated by the completion of a Historic Structure Report (HSR).
+This in-depth report documented the history of the house, assessed its existing conditions, and developed specific treatment recommendations for its repurposing.

-Following completion of the report, BVH helped develop the first phase of construction documents for the rehabilitation of the Noland House.
-This work addressed the property’s most urgent needs, and included a complete foundation replacement along with selected site improvements and utilities upgrades.
-Future phases of work will continue to address the remaining interior rehabilitation of the Noland House and site accessibility issues so the property can eventually be used as a visitor staging area and Park Service office space.
+Following completion of the report, BVH developed the first phase of construction documents for the rehabilitation of the Noland House.
+This work addressed the property’s most urgent needs, including a complete foundation replacement along with selected site improvements and utilities upgrades.
+The final phases of the Noland House rehabilitation has just recently been completed according to the BVH plan and the property is successfully being used as a visitor staging area and National Park Service office space.